-So the content 75 is retrieved by the semantic discovery application – which it knows to be the indoor temperature of House#1 in Fahrenheit according to the semantic descriptor.
+So the content 75 is retrieved by the semantic discovery application - which it knows to be the indoor temperature of House#1 in Fahrenheit according to the semantic descriptor.

-The following text is to be used when appropriate:

-Proforma copyright release text block

-This text box shall immediately follow after the heading of an element (i.e. clause or annex) containing a proforma or template which is intended to be copied by the user.
-Such an element shall always start on a new page.

-Notwithstanding the provisions of the copyright clause related to the text of the present document, oneM2M grants that users of the present document may freely reproduce the <proformatype> proforma in this {clause|annex} so that it can be used for its intended purposes and may further publish the completed <proformatype>.

-Annexes

 Annex A: Mapping to oneM2M Base Ontology

-Figure A-1 shows the mapping of the specific concepts of the simple ontology for the semantic annotation and discovery use case to the more general concepts of the oneM2M Base Ontology i.3[i.3].
+Figure A-1 shows the mapping of the specific concepts of the simple ontology for the semantic annotation and discovery use case to the more general concepts of the oneM2M Base Ontology [i.3].
 Thus the semantic integration with the concepts identified for oneM2M itself is achieved.

-Figure A-1: Mapping of the introduced concepts to the oneM2M Base Ontology.
+Figure A-1: Mapping of the introduced concepts to the oneM2M Base Ontology

-When comparing to the concepts available in the complete oneM2M Base Ontology, it can be seen that the focus of the modelling here has been on the semantic aspects, It is assumed that the functional aspects sre implemented by oneM2M AEs using the Mca interface.
+When comparing to the concepts available in the complete oneM2M Base Ontology, it can be seen that the focus of the modelling here has been on the semantic aspects.
+It is assumed that the functional aspects are implemented by oneM2M AEs using the Mca interface.
 In the case of using non-oneM2M technologies and applications for the sensors, an interworking proxy would be needed to translate between oneM2M and the native technology.
-Using Generic Interworking as described in i.4[i.4] with a complete modelling of the functionality according to the oneM2M Base Ontology (or an ontology that has been mapped to the oneM2M Base Ontology in a similar way as shown in figure A-1) would allow the automatic creation of a oneM2M resource structure for the case and enable tool-support for the partially automated creation of the required interworking proxy.
+Using Generic Interworking as described in [i.4], with a complete modelling of the functionality according to the oneM2M Base Ontology (or an ontology that has been mapped to the oneM2M Base Ontology in a similar way as shown in figure A-1), would allow the automatic creation of a oneM2M resource structure for the case and enable tool-support for the partially automated creation of the required interworking proxy.

 History